Adoration of the Magi (Bosch, Madrid): Shutters

 When closed, the triptych shutters showed externally a grisaille painting, depicting the Mass of Saint Gregory in a single scene: it features Gregory the Great kneeling at an altar in front of Christ.
 The latter is surrounded by an arch with flying angels.
 The two characters in color are a later addition, and are the painting's donors.

 The frame contains scenes of the Life of Jesus: from the lower left, the Prayer in the Garden, The Arrest, Christ in Front of Pilatus, the Flagellation, the Coronation of Thorns, the Via Crucis and, finally, the Crucifixion.
 In the sky around the cross are a flying angel and a devil, with a red halo around his head, who is drawing Judas Iscariot's soul away.
 Judas is also visible hanging at the mountain's right edge, while a man is pointing at him.

 Side panels

-The left panel depict St. Peter and one donor, identified with Peeter Scheyfve thanks to the presence of his coat of arms, with the motto "Een voer al" ("One for all").
-In the background, a man sits on a basket under a makeshift roofing: he is likely St. Joseph who heats Jesus' diapers.
+The left panel depicts St. Peter and one donor, identified as Peeter Scheyfve by the presence of his coat of arms, with the motto "Een voer al" ("One for all").
+In the background, a man sits on a basket under a makeshift roofing: he is likely St. Joseph who heats Jesus' diapers (nappies).

 In the right panel is St. Agnes and the eponymous donor, Agnes de Gramme, also accompanied by her coat of arms.
 In the background, a bear and a wolf attack some people.